DRK-Jingles/The-Haukai-Restaurant/README.md

 contains html,styles,scripts,images etc for The Haukai Restaurant website.

 Pages info:

 please note: rosters and resources pages are still under construction and are not necessary for assignment purposes and do not reflect finished product.

+Essential components:
+GOOGLE CALENDER         located on about us page (aboutUs.html), and also on rosters page (rosters.html) GOOGLE FORM             located on reservations page (reservations.html) GOOGLE MAP              located on contact us page (contactUs.html) small version of map, also located on about us page (aboutUs.html) large version of map.
+RESTAURANT IMAGE        located on main page (index.html) ILLUSTRATIVE IMAGES     located on menu page (menu.html), and also on main page (index.html)

 Maps info:
 address 1 island street kerikeri did not exist. so address was changed to 157 kerikeri road to satisfy map conditions